dulouie/FreeCAD-modern-config/README.md

 Copy the `modern-config.FCMacro` in to your FreeCAD macro folder.
 Execute the macro from FreeCAD.
 If you need help, look at: https://wiki.freecadweb.org/How_to_install_macros

-The macro mostly change colors and some minor setting.
+The macro mostly change colors and some minor settings.

 Recommended is the Selector Toolbar. https://github.com/triplus/SelectorToolbar